open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 -------
 New Features:
 Changes:
+ * API - Implementing methods used in Google's adapter.js for cross browser support
+ * Server/API - Renamed easyRTCcmd socket message type to easyrtcCmd.
+Should have no outside effect.
  * Server - Moved API files to the /api/ folder thus cleaning up the /static/.
 API files are publicly linked using /easyrtc/easyrtc.js and /easyrtc/easyrtc.css.
 For transitional purposes, the old public file locations are still accessible.
- * Server/Api - Renamed easyRTCcmd socket message type to easyrtcCmd.
-Should have no outside effect.

 Fixes:
  * API - Firefox - Strips TURN servers from ICE config if they are present.
 Firefox doesn't currently handle TURN servers well.